bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 **Physics**
 * "Lectures on Theoretical Physics, Vols 1 to 6" by Sommerfeld.
 * "Lectures on Physics, Vols 1 to 3" by Feynman, Leighton, Sands.
+* "Course of Theoretical Physics, Vols 1 to 10" by Landau, Lifshitz.
+* "Lectures on Physics, Vols 1 to 6" by Pauli.
+* "String Theory, Vols 1 and 2" by Polchinski.

 **Computer Science**
 * "The Art of Computer Programming, Vols 1 to 4" by Knuth.